MikroElektronika/mikrosdk_click_v2/clicks/adc4/README.md

 > Sequential read of voltage.
 Information about
 > current voltage is logget to UART.
 Operation is repeated each second.
 Settings are set
-> to calculate and convert input voltage from CH0 with external referent voltage set by VREF jumper on the click board.
+> to calculate and convert input voltage from CH0 with external referent voltage set by VREF jumper on the Click board.

 ```c